CVE-2016-3427 vulnerability in Oracle and Other Products

 Vulnerability Analysis

 CVE-2016-3427 can be exploited with network access, and does not require authorization privileges or user interaction.
-This vulnerability is consided to have a high level of attack complexity.
-It has an exploitability score of 2.2 out of four.
+This vulnerability is considered to have a low attack complexity.
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
 The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 Products Associated with CVE-2016-3427

-You can be notified by stack.watch whenever vulnerabilities like CVE-2016-3427 are published in these products:
+You can be notified by email with stack.watch whenever vulnerabilities like CVE-2016-3427 are published in these products: